techidaily/site-snapchat-videos/source/_posts/updated-the-ultimate-list-of-effective-snapchat-techniques.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982570/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+##### 3\.
+Using Filters In Your Snaps Or Stories

+When you are taking a Snap or creating a story, you can add filters to your photos or videos to add some visual interest and variation.
+These filters can change the color of your picture, add text or graphics, or even give them a fun effect.

+Applying filters to your snaps is easy - just swipe through the options to find the perfect look.
+You can even use two or more filters at once by holding down on your screen to keep your current one set while you swipe to add more.

+To find more fun and interesting hidden filters, read our article: [How to find Snapchat hidden filters naturally](https://tools.techidaily.com/wondershare/filmora/download/).

 ### Idea 4\.
 Adopting Lenses

 When it comes to Snapchat, there are two things that users love: filters and lenses!